Overview

 Head to the Intrinsics tab.

-You can either load one of the default intrinsics (selecting the focal length of your lens), or for a more precise intrinsic calibration, capture your own.
+You can either load one of the default intrinsics (selecting the focal length being used), or for a more precise intrinsic calibration, capture your own.

 To capture your own: